eclab/grains/mono/README.md

 ## Gate Mode

-By default Mono-M does not stop playing notes when it receives a NOTE OFF -- that is the responsibility of your envelope and VCA (it will send them a gate off).
+By default Mono does not stop playing notes when it receives a NOTE OFF -- that is the responsibility of your envelope and VCA (it will send them a gate off).
 However you can change this behavior by uncommenting a #define in the code.